What Is Supplemental Security Income?

 $

-For thousands of Americans who are unable to work due to a disability, Social Security benefits may not be enough to make ends meet.
-To address this issue, the Social Security Administration created a program called Supplemental Security Income to help fill certain financial gaps.
+For thousands of Americans unable to work due to a disability, Social Security benefits may not be enough to make ends meet.
+To address this issue, the Social Security Administration created a program called Supplemental Security Income to help fill specific financial gaps.

-According to the Houston Chronicle, the program is offered to anyone who is disabled, blind, or over the age of 65.
-The individual must be a resident of the United States and citizenship is required, except for certain categories of aliens.
+According to the Houston Chronicle, the program is offered to disabled, blind, or over 65.
+The individual must be a resident of the United States, and citizenship is required, except for specific categories of aliens.

 A claimant can receive up to $710 per month in benefits.
 The total jumps to $1,066 for a married couple.
 Dependents of beneficiaries can also receive up to $356 per month.

-On top of the monetary benefits a claimant will receive from Supplemental Security Income, an approval for these benefits could also give a claimant access to other programs as well, such as the Supplemental Nutrition Assistance Program.
+On top of the monetary benefits a claimant will receive from Supplemental Security Income, approval for these benefits could also give a claimant access to other programs, such as the Supplemental Nutrition Assistance Program.

-The total amount of benefits an individual will receive once approved is determined by that person’s non-Social Security related income.
+Once approved, the total benefits an individual will receive are determined by that person’s non-Social Security-related income.

-As with any other Social Security application, a majority of claims are initially denied by the agency; however, an individual has a right to appeal the decision.
+As with any other Social Security application, most claims are initially denied by the agency; however, an individual has a right to appeal the decision.

 Free Case Evaluation